david-valle/2023-toxoplasma_epitopes/README.md

 ---

 ### Contact
-If you have questions, requests, or bugs to report, open an issue in github, or email <iaguilaror@gmail.com>
+If you have questions, requests, or bugs to report, open an issue in github, or email <david.valle.edu@gmail.com>

 #### Dev Team
-Israel Aguilar-Ordonez <iaguilaror@gmail.com>
+David Valle-Garcia <david.valle.edu@gmail.com>

 ### Cite us
  TO-DO